Day 301 · Wednesday, October 28

 Transcript

 Hello, my friend… so glad you're with me today.
-This is By God's Call — day 301, I Will Hold You.
+This is By God's Call — day 301, The Right Question.

 Stay close to God.
 Pray — then act.
 I'll see you tomorrow, my friend.